-You have created a page on your website that you hope is great!
-But how do you know if you for sure have managed to hit the nail on the head?
+You have created a website or a page on your website that you hope is great!
+But how do you know if you for sure have managed to get it right?

-You won’t feel like putting yourself out there but do it anyway.
+You might not feel like putting yourself out there – vulnerable to people’s opinion, but do it anyway.
 Just do it.
-We might fear negative feedback, but remember that those who gave it to you will have forgotten it in less than a day.
+We might fear negative feedback, but remember that those who might say something unpleasant will have forgotten it in less than a day.
 Really.

-It’s part of the process that you have moments where you feel a bit annoyed, vulnerable, and unsure which advice to follow, but be brave, with the help of the following steps:
+It’s part of the process to have moments where you feel a bit annoyed, vulnerable, and unsure which advice to follow, but be brave.
+The following steps will help you in the process:

 3 steps for dealing with feedback